ebi-ait/ingest-archiver/README.md

 ```
 # Required variables
 # If you don’t know the EBI Authentication and Authorization Profile (AAP) password we’re using for
 # archiving please ask an ingest dev or another EBI wrangler.
+This password will be different
+# depending on whether you're upload to test archives through USI or production ones.
 $ export AAP_API_PASSWORD=password
 $ export INGEST_API_URL=http://api.ingest.data.humancellatlas.org/